Digital television in Malaysia: Future

-Although Telekom Malaysia has been rumoured to be building a digital terrestrial television infrastructure, TM wishes to improve the broadband infrastructure to increase Internet readiness for the country, which leads to Unifi.
+Although Telekom Malaysia (TM) was rumoured to be building a digital terrestrial television infrastructure, TM focused on improving the broadband infrastructure to increase the country's internet readiness, which led to the creation of Unifi.

 On 8 January 2014, Puncak Semangat was awarded the concession for digital terrestrial television development.
-The company is obligated to develop the digital terrestrial television infrastructure, which includes a digital multimedia hub and a network of high, medium and low-powered digital TV transmitters nationwide that are capable of carrying up to 45 standard-definition or 15 high-definition digital TV channels, for a start.
-Television and radio services will be offered first, while the latter three, connected services (catch-up TV and video on demand), t-commerce (television commerce) and soft services (e-learning applications and SMS voting) will be delivered via home broadband networks after the former two.
+The company was obligated to develop the digital terrestrial television infrastructure, including a digital multimedia hub and a network of high, medium, and low-powered digital TV transmitters nationwide capable of carrying up to 45 standard-definition or 15 high-definition digital TV channels initially.
+Television and radio services were to be offered first; connected services (catch-up TV and video on demand), t-commerce (television commerce), and soft services (e-learning applications and SMS voting) would be delivered later via home broadband networks.

-The first roll-out will start on 16 April 2015 (originally expected to be in the third quarter of 2014), using Puncak Semangat's inside-out rollout strategy where the rural areas will have analogue switch-off first followed by suburbans and eventually urban areas in stages, due to the fact that free-to-air television will benefit rural people while people in urban and suburban areas already have pay television such as Astro and HyppTV.
-The rollout will complete in 2017 and will cover 98% of Malaysia's population with the capacity of up to 80 television channels and between 30 and 40 radio stations.
+The first rollout was scheduled to start on 16 April 2015 (originally expected in the third quarter of 2014), using Puncak Semangat's "inside-out" rollout strategy.
+This strategy targeted rural areas for analogue switch-off first, followed by suburban and eventually urban areas, because free-to-air television benefits rural populations more than urban and suburban residents who already subscribe to pay television services like Astro and HyppTV.
+The rollout was scheduled to complete in 2017, covering 98% of Malaysia's population with a capacity of up to 80 television channels and between 30 and 40 radio stations.

-Once the full digital platform has been rolled out, television broadcasts in analogue will be terminated.
+Once the full digital platform was rolled out, analogue television broadcasts were to be terminated.

 Analogue switch-off

-Analogue TV broadcasts would have been shut down in stages, due to complete by 2014 as per recommendation from ASEAN.
+Analogue TV broadcasts were originally scheduled to be shut down in stages, completing by 2014 as per ASEAN recommendations.
 The DTT migration plan was divided into three phases: